Code-Institute-Submissions/JP-Performance-Cars/README.md

 #### Fonts

 When deciding fonts this came down to what the brand's image is trying to portray which is a luxurious high quality service this is why I have decided to use [Trajan Pro](https://fontsgeek.com/fonts/Trajan-Pro-Regular "JP Performance Cars Font").

+#### Structure

+All my pages will have two piece header style split horizontally one section with the JP Performance Cars logo.
+My website will have the following pages:

+- Home Page
+   The home page is aimed to be visually attractive, with a luxurious images that gives the brand a premium feel.
+Seeminglessly easy to navigate and intuitive to provide an engaing experience which makes the user want to continue to browse.

+- Showroom
+   Here the cars that JP Performance Cars have for sale will be displayed with a image, information about the car.
+Below there will be some additional information which will be equal for all the rooms.

+- Car for sale page
+   This page is for users to be able to see a more in depth view of the car that took there eye it will showcase more overall information and images it will also allow a user to enquire about a particular car.

+  1. User navigates to a car by the showroom.
+  2. Cars which are available will have their prices displayed and also have a button to enquire about a particular car.
+  3. If the user selects deposit they will be then presented to a summary of the selected car and information that is relevant to the customer for example how to receive the car and with a form to finalise the deposit.
+If the user selects to enquire they will be presented with a form to enquire about the specific vehicle.

+- Book in a service
+  This page is for users who own a supercar such as a Ferrari, Maserati or Lamborghini to book in a service for there supercar.

+  1. User navigates to the book a service page.
+  2. Fill in the booking form by picking the car you want servicing from a dropdown that has a list of cars JP Performance Cars service and model, the service type and also the date that you would like it to be serviced a calendar will show available dates.
+  3. User will be taken to a payment form to place a deposit this is to stop the ability of spam bookings and to capture genuine customers.

+- Account page
+   On the account page the user will be able to see previous service bookings.

+- Contact
+  The contact page is for a user who is in further assistance regarding either a query.
+  There will be a contact form which when submitted the user is notified by email that there form was sent succesfully.

+- About
+  On the about page there will be an overview and information that is relevant about JP Performance Cars this includes location, information and history.

+- Testimonials
+  This page will display testimonials and reviews that have been made about JP Performance Cars to provide new customers with an idea of the kind of service they will receive.